nextflow-io/training/docs/nf_template/5_customizing.md

 # Customizing the template

-As a developer you may want more flexibility when developing your pipelines.
+As a developer, you may want more flexibility when developing your pipelines.

 While the nf-core template comes with specific standards, many of these can be altered to better suit your needs.